akka/alpakka/docs/src/main/paradox/postgresql-cdc.md

 * It cannot capture events regarding changes to tables' structure (i.e. column removed, table dropped, table index added, change of column type etc.).
 * When a row update is captured, the previous version of the row is lost / not available.
     * Unless `REPLICA IDENTITY FULL` is set for the table.
+Use `ALTER TABLE "TABLE_NAME" REPLICA IDENTITY FULL`.
 * It doesn't work with older version of PostgreSQL (i.e < 9.4).

 ## Important Note